Machine Learning the Disorder Landscape of Majorana Nanowires: Additional results

 \section{Additional results}

-This section presents additional plots of numerical results, including the conductance plots of $\mu$ vs. $B_x$ and $T_{IV}$ plots for both the input and prediction Y realizations.
+This section presents additional plots of numerical results.
+We provide 10 component disorder potentials and their corresponding conductances for $V_{\text{Bias}}$ vs. $B_x$, conductances for $\mu$ vs. $B_x$ and $T_{IV}$ plots all for both the input and prediction Y realizations.
 We include the conductance plots because the machine learning model utilizes $\mu$ vs. $B_x$ as its main input during the training process.
 The $T_{IV}$ plots demonstrate the ML model's capability to predict $T_{IV}$ solely based on conductance measurements.
 Moreover, we provide the conductance and $T_{IV}$ results for a pristine sample, which readers may find useful for comparison.

 \putbib \end{bibunit}